transfer-framework/ezplatform/tests/tests.md

 * Should run delete action via createAndUpdate on all (a) object- and (b) tree services

+## Unit tests

+* Should cover all manager->find() calls where ID (not Remote Id) is used
+* Should cover all exceptions not covered by integration tests
+* Should cover all mappers for corresponding (c) EzPlatformObject not covered by integration tests
+* Should cover all standalone workers

 a) Objectservices
 * ContentManager
 * LocationManager